AnonStar/home_backup/README.md

   --date                Saves the backup into a subfolder named after the
                         actual date in format yyyy-MM-dd into the target directory.

+  --convert CONVERT     Converts filenames into another format if you are
+                        transferring umlauts.
+E.g. --convert utf8

+  --backup              Saves the changed and deleted files into the .backup
+                        folder.

+  --ssh                 In order to backup to another computer over ssh.
+Do
+                        not use this with --legacy.
+Place your ssh-key on the target machine in order to let rsync connect without a password or use --private_key.
+Use this with target-
+                        pattern: user@machine:/target/dir.

+  --private_key PRIVATE_KEY
+                        If you wanto to backup to an external machine using --ssh you may send your private keyfile for authentication.
+Use this option with the absolute path to your keyfile.

 Changelog: